To select events in the Lepton+Jets channel where one W from the tops decays to a pair of hadrons, and the other W decays to a charged lepton

 to eliminate ttbar events.
 We require that a lepton object likely to be

 a fake be prestnt.
 All other selection criteria are applied.
 Remaining

 events are reconstructed with NWA and form the fake background shape.

-Expected backgrounds are shown in the table below
+Expected numbers of events for signal and background are shown in the table below

 Kernel Density Estimation: